b33pbop/tp/docs/DeveloperGuide.md

 *     3b1.
 System informs manager that chosen order does not exist.
 Use case continues at step 1 or ends.

 **U14.
-Redeem Customer Points**
+Reduce Customer Points**
 **Actor: Manager**
 **MSS**
-1. Manager selects a customer to redeem points from.
+1. Manager selects a customer to reduce points from.
-2. Manager executes **redeemPoints** and inputs details
+2. Manager executes **reducePoints** and inputs details
 3. System validates the inputs and locates the specified customer.
 4. System deducts the specified number of points from the customer's total.
 Use case ends.